bpajor/campaign-tracker/README.md

 # Campaign Tracker

 Campaign Tracker is a simple web application for managing marketing campaigns.
 It allows users to add, edit, and track campaigns in a centralized location.
+You can see this site on: https://endearing-froyo-c08dd9.netlify.app/

 ## Features